Eva & Franco Mattes / Human-in-the-loop

 Eva & Franco Mattes (both *1976 in Italy, live and work in New York) have been working together since 1995.
 After solo exhibitions in Italy, Spain, Great Britain, Slovenia, the Netherlands, India, Canada and the USA as well as participation in group exhibitions around the world, solo shows will follow in 2021 in the Fotomuseum Winterthur and in the Nassauischer Kunstverein Wiesbaden.
 They have participated in the “Rencontres d’Arles” (2018), the “Yokohama Triennale" (2017), the 20th “Biennale of Sydney” (2016), “Manifesta 4” (2002) and the “49th Biennale di Venezia” (2002).
 Works are among others in the permanent collections of “SFMOMA” in San Francisco, the “Whitney Museum of American Art”, New York, and the “X Museum” in Beijing.

-The exhibition is made possible by the Cultural Office of the State Capital of Wiesbaden, the SV SparkassenVersicherung and the Nassauische Sparkasse.
+The exhibition is made possible by the Cultural Office of the State Capital of Wiesbaden, the Hessian Ministry of Science and the Arts, the SV SparkassenVersicherung and the Nassauische Sparkasse.

 Nassauischer Kunstverein Wiesbaden

 5 Euro / 3 Euro (reduced)

 |Tue, Wed, Fri||2 - 6 pm|